-- SSA 58027 discusses the use of written representations.
-Depending on the nature, materiality and extent of estimation uncertainty, written representations about accounting estimates recognized or disclosed in the financial statements may include representations: - About the appropriateness of the measurement processes, including related assumptions and models, used by management in determining accounting estimates in the context of the applicable financial reporting framework, and the consistency in application of the processes. - That the assumptions appropriately reflect management's intent and ability to carry out specific courses of action on behalf of the entity, where relevant to the accounting estimates and disclosures. - That disclosures related to accounting estimates are complete and appropriate under the applicable financial reporting framework. - That no subsequent event requires adjustment to the accounting estimates and disclosures included in the financial statements. - For those accounting estimates not recognized or disclosed in the financial statements, written representations may also include representations about:
+- A126 SSA 58029 discusses the use of written representations.
+Depending on the nature, materiality and extent of estimation uncertainty, written representations about accounting estimates recognised or disclosed in the financial statements may include representations: - About the appropriateness of the measurement processes, including related assumptions and models, used by management in determining accounting estimates in the context of the applicable financial reporting framework, and the consistency in application of the processes. - That the assumptions appropriately reflect management's intent and ability to carry out specific courses of action on behalf of the entity, where relevant to the accounting estimates and disclosures.

-$^{^{\}rm 25}$ SSA 705, "Modifications to the Opinion in the Independent Auditor's Report."
+27 SSA 705 (Revised), Modifications to the Opinion in the Independent Auditor's Report.

-SSA 703, Modifications to the opinion and Reporting on Financial Statements."
-SSA 700, "Forming an Opinion and Reporting on Financial Statements."
+28 SSA 700 (Revised), Forming an Opinion and Reporting on Financial Statements.